salesking/line-item-importer/README.md

 DON'T FORGET: never push production to your public branch, if you do you need to setup NEW app credentials

+## Translating line-item-importer

+- Edit the translations directly on the [salesking/line-item-importer](http://www.localeapp.com/projects/6762) project on Locale.
+- **That's it!**
+- The maintainer will then pull translations from the Locale project and push to Github.

+Happy translating!

 ## Test